lkrstic/pi-car-camera/README.md

 # Automated Vehicle Authorization

-The project is a prototype for an IoT system that can automatically detect and approaching vehicle, analyze its specs, and determine whether it matches those stored in the database.
+The project is a prototype for an IoT system that can automatically detect an approaching vehicle, analyze its specs, and determine whether it matches those stored in the database.

 *Raspberry Pi*